 The ultimate result of the MPO planning process is the Metropolitan Transportation Plan (MTP).
-The Transportation Improvement Program (TIP) is the subset or short-range programming document of the MTP that has specific funding identified and project scheduled over the next four years.
-CORE MPO is currently developing the 2045 MTP which is expected to be adopted in August 2019.
+The Transportation Improvement Program (TIP) is the subset or short-range programming document of the MTP that has specific funding identified and project scheduled over four years.
+CORE MPO adopted the 2045 MTP on August 7, 2019.
 In this CORE MPO Environmental Justice analysis, funding or investments are applied to the set of projects in the 2045 MTP to compare the relative treatment of and the impacts on the target EJ populations and non-target EJ populations in the planning area.
 This should provide some information on whether or not the transportation investments being made in the region are having disproportionate adverse impacts on the EJ target populations or if the benefits from these investments are equally distributed.